closedloop-technologies/triumvirate/DoD.md

 CLI should
  * Allow specification of custom models in a {provider/model_name} format.
 Support for many of the providers listed above.
 We should be able to select three
  * Dynamically set the token limit based on the model selected
- * Specify the model for the --agent-model (currently Claude)
+ * [x] Specify the model for the --agent-model (currently Claude)
- * Specify the output directory (currently .justbuild)
+ * [x] Specify the output directory (currently .justbuild)
- * specify a pass/fail threshold for the review.
-Should 'fail' if the review does not meet the threshold.
+ * [x] specify a pass/fail threshold for the review (`--pass-threshold strict|lenient|none`).
+Should 'fail' (exit 1) if the review does not meet the threshold.
- * Give me an example of this in a CI/CD pipeline
+ * [x] Give me an example of this in a CI/CD pipeline
- * Provide a list of --docs flags which can be used as meta data and added to the repomix file for analysis
+ * [ ] Provide a list of --docs flags which can be used as meta data and added to the repomix file for analysis
- * Provide a --task flag which is a string to guide the analysis.
+ * [x] Provide a --task flag which is a string to guide the analysis.

+### Note

+Checked items indicate implementation or confirmation in the provided code.